hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * I still can't imagine how Doc managed all the states combinations in the new lexer.
 My admiration goes to his skill.

 [13:21:32](#SPcUZpRyueIc2Vk_6NHmHomuZmZNHiB_GVmGHoY3upo) <hiiamboris (NOT THIS ONE)>:
-Now you have a glimpse of what language design is Ì†ΩÌ∏â
+Now you have a glimpse of what language design is üòâ

 [14:21:52](#1IyybAOHnoRNfTtXFFXpMSssUYM_8-y6MJu555UnZqw) <GiuseppeChillemi (GiuseppeChillemi)>:
 It's not easy, every time I read your discussions on GitHub, I realize how difficult is to make a decision.
 A choice needs a problem to be observed under different lights and scenarios.
 Every brain there enriches the discussion and gives his experience.